Self Care – The Cure For Tension Myositis Syndrome?

-Self-Care is extremely popular these days for good reason.
-Growing up in the 70’s and 80’s, self-care was not part of my vocabulary.
-I was taught to take care of everyone else first, as were many of us back then.
-Taking care of others is a good thing, but not when we jeopardize our own well-being.
+Self-care is extremely popular these days for good reason.
+Growing up in the 1970s and 1980s, self-care was not part of my vocabulary.
+Like many of us back then, I was taught to take care of everyone else first.
+Taking care of others is good, but not when we jeopardize our well-being.

 Self-Care As Opposed To Being Selfish

-Self-care does not mean self-indulgence or being selfish.
-It means taking care of yourself, so that you can be healthy in your life.
-So that you can be well to help take care of others, to do your job, and to get your needs met.
+Self-care does not mean self-indulgence or selfishness.
+It means caring for yourself first, so you are healthy and well enough to help others, do your job, and meet your needs.
 When we feel good in our lives, we are much better equipped to be helpful in the world.

 Self-Care and Our Critical Voice

-How can we be happy in our world, in our lives, when we are being critical of ourselves; when we are pressuring ourselves all day long.
-Emotionally well, fulfilled people, do not do this.
-They attend to themselves first, and therefore have the energy to tend to others.
+How can we be happy in our world and lives when we are critical of ourselves and pressuring ourselves all day long?
+Emotionally healthy people do not do this.
+They attend to themselves first and, therefore, have the energy to tend to others.
 They are not running on empty.

-Many of us with TMS have run on empty for years because we have not practiced self-care in our lives.
-So in my opinion, learning self-care is the cure.
-I’m not saying this is easy, it takes time to learn new patterns, but eventually, over time, we will feel much healthier and fulfilled in our lives.
+Many of us with TMS have been running on empty for years because we have not practiced self-care.
+So, in my opinion, learning self-care is the cure.
+I’m not saying this is easy; it takes time to learn new patterns, but eventually, we will feel much healthier and fulfilled in our lives.

 Self-care vs. Fear and Hypervigilance

-I live in Colorado and through my long road with TMS I have compared this journey to the wildfires that have been burning through the West the last several years.
-They’re not such a bad thing if they didn’t burn down our homes, cities, and take lives, including animal life.
-The soil gets richer making it easier for new plants to grow, getting rid of the dead ones.
+I live in Colorado, and through my long road with TMS, I have compared this journey to the wildfires that have been burning through the West for the last several years.
+They’re not such a bad thing if they didn’t burn down our homes and cities and take lives, including animal life.
+The soil gets richer, making it easier for new plants to grow, eliminating the dead ones.
 Insect infestation can be decreased.
-But overall wildfires are destructive, and we would prefer to not have them.
+But overall, wildfires are destructive, and we would prefer not to have them.

 TMS is about fear.
-When we get in the habit of living from a place of fear, instead of ease, we become hypervigilant.
-When we are hypervigilant, our brains sometimes send danger signals which results in pain.
-Pain is a danger signal from living a life of hypervigilance; people pleasing, perfectionism, worrying, anxiety; instead of a balanced life of self-care.
+When we get in the habit of living from a place of fear instead of ease, we become hypervigilant.
+When we are hypervigilant, our brains sometimes send danger signals, which results in pain.
+Pain is a danger signal from living a life of hypervigilance, people-pleasing, perfectionism, worrying, and anxiety instead of a balanced life of self-care.

-Read my post “How to Retrain Your Brain Out of Pain,” to learn more about how to get out of a chronically fearful, hypervigilant, or fight or flight state.
+Read my post, 10 Steps to Treating Tension Myositis Syndrome, to learn more about how to get out of a chronically fearful, hypervigilant, or fight-or-flight state.

 Nobody would choose to live with TMS, but walking through it can enhance our lives.
-It inspires us to learn about ourselves, to dig deep into our fear and learn why we have lived a life of hypervigilance.
-We learn to have compassion for ourselves, live a little easier, a little more gently.
+It inspires us to learn about ourselves, dig deep into our fear, and understand why we have lived a life of hypervigilance.
+We learn to have compassion for ourselves and live a little easier and more gently.
 We learn that we are human.
 No need for shame.
-We start to cut ourselves some slack, put less pressure on ourselves.
+We start to cut ourselves some slack and put less pressure on ourselves.
 We learn not only how to live without chronic pain, but we learn to heal our relationships and our lives.
 These are all forms of self-care.

-So where do we start?
+So, where do we start?
 Our old patterns die hard.
-This is a process and it takes time, practice, and repetition, but it’s very possible.
-I’ve done it and I believe you can too.
+This process takes time, practice, and repetition, but it’s very possible.
+I’ve done it, and I believe you can, too.
 Below are five ways I was able to start putting this process into practice.

 5 Ways to Improve Your Self-Care